obriencj/koji-habitude/docs/cli/diff.rst

 displays a unified diff for objects that differ.
 This provides a familiar diff-style output that is easy to read and review, similar to ``git diff``.

+It's important to note that this command is only comparing the state in a direct mannar.
+Features like the ``exact_packages`` setting on a Tag -- which would allow a remote tag to have packages that are not declared in the local definitions -- are not considered by this command.
+The unified diff would still represent those packages as a potential removal, despite the fact that the ``apply`` command would not remove them.

 The command will:

 1. Load all templates and data files